AlbertoFormaggio1/NLP-Homeworks/README.md

  - [Statistical Methods in Natural Language Processing II](https://ufal.mff.cuni.cz/courses/npfl068)
 ## The homeworks
  - **[Assignment 1](Text_perplexity)**: Study the perplexity and entropy of a text.
+ - **[Assignment 2](EM_algorithm)**: Use the EM algorithm to get the parameters that tune the probabilities obtained from the training data over the heldout data.
+Finally, evaluate the model by computing the cross entropy over a separate test set.